RednibCoding/rune-lang/README.md

 import "path/to/script"
 ```

-- The `import` statement should be followed by a string literal that specifies the path to the script file.
+- `import` is an expression which should evaluate to a string that specifies the path to the script file.
 - The `.rune` extension is automatically added by the parser.

 ### Example